IMI-Medcom/onyxloader/OnyxLoaderWin/install/OnyxLoader/README.txt

-OnyxLoader version 0.2
+OnyxLoader version 0.3

-Device driver will be automatically installed if an internet connection is present
+FTDI device driver will be automatically installed if an internet connection is present